sdaigle2/Abacus-mvp/README.md

 loadash (with the symbol _.) is used for array, and object manipulation. details see:https://lodash.com/

+## Notes on frontend docs
+docs are available in the docs folder

 ## Notes on Server Code Structure

 ECMAScript 6 are being used here like '=>' make sure to turn on ECMAScript 6 interpreter in your IDE.
 Otherwise it will be considered as syntax error.